Environmental Science (AS, BS)

 Grad School and Other Opportunities

 If you have an interest in natural sciences research, public health, or advanced positions in environmental engineering/geoinformation systems (GIS), you might consider pursuing a graduate and doctoral degree.
-USF alumni who’ve taken that path have gone on to programs such as:
+Saint Francis alumni who’ve taken that path have gone on to programs such as:

 • Purdue Fort Wayne (Public Affairs)